ataislucky/ChattyApp-React/README.md

 * **User profiles:** Providing basic user profile information (e.g., username, display name).

 By building Chatty, I will demonstrate my understanding of React, JavaScript, and Firebase.
 I will also gain experience in developing real-time applications, handling user authentication, and managing data in a cloud-based environment.

-**Would you like to add more details about your Chatty app, such as specific features or technologies you plan to use?**